 It is very important that we know of any families who are considering or have made the decision not to return to Campus View in September.
 Spaces created by children who are not returning effect the way we group our students.
 Please notify the office if you are considering a different school in September.
 We still will not remove your child from our list until your arrangements are final, but will have a better idea of where we have flexibility in class organization for our community.

 Thank-you for your help and supporting this process!
 We know how concerned each one of you is to ensure your child(ren) have a successful school year.

-Doug Smith, Principal & Amy Polson, Vice-Principal
+Dwayne Doyle, Principal & Amy Polson, Vice-Principal